Mad Dog

 • Format: 256 pages, pback

-Since it was originally published by Tideswell Press in September 2004, Mad Dog script writer Don Shaw's first novel The Hike has grown into a mainstream commercial and critical success.
+SINCE IT WAS originally published by Tideswell Press in September 2004, Mad Dog script writer Don Shaw's first novel The Hike has grown into a mainstream commercial and critical success.

 First optioned by Random House in the summer of 2005, the work has since been re-issued under the publishing company's Ebury Press brand, and is about to be re-released for a second time with a redesigned cover (see right).
 Don Shaw confirmed in Febuary 2006 that: "The Hike continues to do well — but will perform better still, I hope, when the mass paperback comes out on 6 April."
 Work on the sequel is continuing.